What do to do with your leftover coffee grounds?

 3. Make a body scrub

-Coffee works wonders on your skin.
-Take one cup of coffee grounds and mix it together with ½ cup of white or brown sugar and 1 cup of coconut oil.
+- Take ½ of coffee grounds and mix it together with ½ cup of brown sugar and 1 cup of coconut oil.

 4. Give your hair a treatment

-Add a handful of coffee grounds to your hair while rubbing in your shampoo.
+- Add 2-3 tablespoons of coffee grounds to your hair and use your finger tips to gently massage into your scalp and hair.
+Then continue with your regular wash routine.
 The natural oils in the coffee grounds will make your hair feel soft and will add some shine.
 No chemicals needed.

-Placing a bowl of coffee grounds in your fridge will help diminish any odours left by stale or spoiled food.
-Easy, isn’t it?
+- Place an open jar of dry used coffee grounds in your fridge will help diminish any odors left by stale or spoiled food.
+Change out once a month.

 6. Clean your fireplace